CMJ Mentors

 Jade Caines Lee

-Jade Caines Lee, PhD, is an assistant research professor and leads the Equity and Assessment area within KU Center for Learner Agency Research and Action (CLARA).
+Jade Caines Lee, PhD, is President of JCRG USA Inc., an educational consulting firm which has assisted clients with research, assessment and evaluation needs for over a decade.
+She is also an Assistant Research Professor at the University of Kansas’ Achievement and Assessment Institute within the Center for Learner Agency Research and Action.
 She has been a career educator, teaching P-12, undergraduate, and graduate students for over 20 years.
 She has presented and published in the areas of validity, classroom assessment, evaluation research, and fairness issues in the educational measurement field.

 Tyra Young